mike-vascelli/rubeetup/README.md

 ## Overview

 This gem allows you to interact with the `Meetup.com` API in a simple and direct way.
-It gives you access to all of the available API methods (full +CRUD+), and it also makes sure that all the required parameters are provided with each request.
+It gives you access to all of the available API methods (full `CRUD`), and it also makes sure that all the required parameters are provided with each request.

 For more information on the Meetup API itself, visit: http://www.meetup.com/meetup_api